 - A. Approval by Commission.
 Amendments to leases originally submitted to and recommended by the Commission shall receive Commission approval prior to execution of such amendments.
-Further, any amendment to a lease which was not submitted and approved by the Commission because the term was less than five years or the annual rent due to the lessor was less than \$150,000, but due to the amendment or the aggregate effect of amendments now exceed those limits, shall be submitted to the Commission for approval prior to the execution of the lease amendment. - B. Advertising Requirement.
+Further, any amendment to a lease which was not submitted and approved by the Commission because the term was less than five years or the rent due to the lessor was less than \$250,000 on an annual basis, but due to the amendment or the aggregate effect of amendments now exceed those limits, shall be submitted to the Commission for approval prior to the execution of the lease amendment. - B. Advertising Requirement.
 Advertising meeting the requirements of Section 7.01D above shall be required for all lease amendments unless one of the requirements set forth below is satisfied: - 1.
 The amendment is for the sole purpose of exercising a lease renewal or extension pursuant to the terms of the lease. - 2.
 The amendment is for the sole purpose of extending the term of the lease by one (1) year or less beyond the expiration date of the lease so as to allow for additional time needed for the procurement of a new lease to meet the space need; to allow the user time to transfer the occupants or purpose to an alternative location; or to allow the user to wind up its operations for which the space was leased. - 3.
+The amendment is for the sole purpose of extending the term of the lease for no more than 3 years beyond the end of current term; the SPA is simultaneously requesting a new long term (5 years or more) lease to meet the future leasing needs of the space's current occupant; and the rental rate for the proposed amendment term shall not exceed the greater of the applicable County FRF rate or the current rental rate at the time of the request. - 4.
 Advertisement has been waived by the Commission.